desyncr/tech-interview-handbook-converter/README.md

 ## Project structure

 - assets/gh-md.css:
-    - github-markdown styles (taken from some github repo)
+    - github-markdown styles (taken from https://github.com/sindresorhus/github-markdown-css)

 - config/config.yml:
     - debug: Whether to output to $output or to stdout (easier to debug)